fpgaprince/rtd/docs/source/hdl.rst

 generate
 #########################
-Use/Synthesize block if condition is true
+Use/Synthesize block of code if condition is true

 .. code-block:: vhdl
   :linenos: